Cow Palace: Sports

+Professional and college basketball

 The San Francisco Warriors of the National Basketball Association called the Cow Palace home from 1962 to 1964 and from 1966 to 1971.
 From 1964 to 1966, the Warriors played predominantly at the San Francisco Civic Auditorium.
 The franchise then moved across the bay to the new Oakland Coliseum Arena and changed their name to Golden State Warriors.
 In 2019, the Warriors moved to the Chase Center in San Francisco.

 The Warriors lost to the Boston Celtics in the 1964 NBA Finals.
 The 1967 NBA Finals between San Francisco and the Philadelphia 76ers saw three games held at the Cow Palace.
 The two NBA Finals games hosted by the Warriors in their 1974–75 championship season were also held at the Cow Palace because of other events at the Oakland Coliseum.